-The Douglas School progress report are one part of the elementary schools process for reporting student progress and performance.
-The process includes weekly or bi-weekly class folders that contain school work for parent attention, fall conferences, beginning in October, also provide parents with a one on one opportunity with a classroom teacher to discuss child progress, along with three progress reports.
-The three progress reports are delivered at fall conferences, January and in June.
+The Douglas School progress report is one part of the elementary school process for reporting student progress and performance.
+The process includes weekly or bi-weekly class folders that contain school work for parent attention, fall conferences scheduled in October or November which provide a one on one opportunity with the classroom teacher to discuss child progress, along with three progress reports.
+The three progress reports are delivered at the fall conference, in February and in June.

 The progress report describes your child’s progress toward learning standards and expectations in each subject area and in social and emotional learning.